 Yes, the CJA guidelines authorize appointed counsel to utilize paralegal or legal assistant, and other necessary services.
 It is immaterial whether the person providing the services is an in-house employee or independent.
 Counsel may obtain up to $800 worth of such services without the court’s prior authorization; however, the court will ultimately decide whether the expenditures were reasonably incurred when reviewing the voucher.
-[Form CJA21 or Form CJA31] Counsel must obtain the trial court’s prior authorization to obtain paralegal, legal assistant or other services in excess of $2400.
+[CJA21 or Form CJA31] Counsel must obtain the trial court’s prior authorization to obtain paralegal, legal assistant or other services.
 Counsel must obtain the chief circuit judge’s prior authorization to obtain services in excess of $2400 in a non-capital case.
 [Guide, Section 320.70.50]

-Counsel should use the Form CJA21 or Form CJA31 to request the court’s prior authorization and to submit claims for compensation and reimbursement of expenses for paralegal and legal assistant services.
+Counsel should create a CJA21 or CJA31 to request the court’s prior authorization and to submit claims for compensation and reimbursement of expenses for paralegal and legal assistant services using the eVoucher system.